Pixar baby names come from the movies the game-changing studio has produced since its founding in 1986.

 Current US popularity rank: unranked

-Coco centers around Dia de Muertos – a Mexican holiday related to All Saints’ Day – and a young boy’s dreams of becoming a musician.
+Coco centers around Dia de los Muertos – a Mexican holiday related to All Saints’ Day – and a young boy’s dreams of becoming a musician.
 The boy is named Miguel; Coco is his great-grandmother.
-While Coco plays a critical role in the story.
-In fact, it’s her story that ultimately explains much of Miguel’s family history.
+She plays a critical role in the story. in fact, it’s Coco’s story that ultimately explains much of Miguel’s family history.
 The name has gained steadily in use, and we do love our girl names ending in -o.
-Call Coco one to watch in the coming years – in 2020, it was given to 100 girls in a single year for the first time ever.
+It also brings to mind an earlier Disney heroine: Liloof Lilo and Stitch.

 DASH (2004 and 2018)